Dystrophaeus: Rediscovery

-Dystrophaeus received little attention besides its classification until the 1970s until amateur Moab geologist Fran Barnes attempted to rediscover Newberry's original Dystrophaeus locality, eventually rediscovering the site in 1987.
+Dystrophaeus received little attention besides its classification since before the 1970s until amateur Moab geologist Fran Barnes attempted to rediscover Newberry's original Dystrophaeus locality, eventually rediscovering the site in 1987.
 The rediscovery was confirmed by David Gillette and in 2014 John Foster created the Dystrophaeus Project, which launched another expedition to the site the same year to recover additional material left behind by the Macomb Expedition.
 Another expedition was launched in 2017, the two recent expeditions recovering various elements including teeth, vertebrae, and additional limb bones, though many remain unprepared.